QITI/QITI-Website/content/members/Gary-Zhong.md

 tenure: Undergraduate co-op student (Fall 2024)
 title: Gary Zhong
 ---
-Gary is an undergraduate student studying Mechanincal Engineering, and will be working in the QSim group for his co-op projects.
+Gary is a 4th year Mechanical Engineering student studying at the University of Waterloo.
+He is working with the QITI research group in the Fall 2024 term, focusing on instrumentation design.
+Gary enjoys exploring the outdoors as well as photography.